dondi3go/supersynk/README.md

 Each client sends its data to the server, and get the data of other clients in return.

-All data are stored in-memory,no database is involved in the process.
+All data are stored in-memory, no database is involved in the process.

+The server can host different channels.

 Clients connected to the same channel "see" each others.
 Clients belonging to different channels do not interact with each others.

-The server can host different channels.

 ## How to use it ?